AutoProfilingRUC/autoprofiler/README.md

   * a test suite
   * a service (short-lived or long-running)
 * The profiler must work **without knowing program internals**.

+### Demo workload

+Run `python -m autoprofiler.demo_profile` to see psutil sampling combined with `CProfileCollector` on a CPU-heavy workload that runs for a few seconds.
+The demo loads patterns from `autoprofiler/patterns/performance.yaml` and prints the resulting markdown and JSON findings so you can validate the pipeline end to end.

 ---